-Online promotion of store locations – when people are viewing products on your eCommerce store you can encourage them to visit your closest local store to see it before they buy it.
+When people are viewing products on your ecommerce store you can encourage them to visit your closest local store to see it before they buy it.

 If customers are still unsure about their orders, this will be a huge benefit for them.
 They can visit your store, check out the products, get an assistance and make a better decision.

 This will very likely improve your sales and will make your customers happier from their purchase.

 Also, this could prevent return orders.
 Customers no longer has to make an online order of a pair of jeans just to realize that they don’t fit them.